The IB provides leading professional development for educators working in Africa, Europe and the Middle East.

 Cluster events are designed to train educators, on a specific IB programme, at a host school’s premises.
 They are designed to accommodate gaps within the AEM region, where our current PD offerings do not fully meet schools needs.

 It is important that all cluster requests consider a minimum of two participating schools involved in the event.
-More details are available in our updated guidelines [ 224 KB] .
-The guidelines include terms and conditions.
+More details are available in our cluster event application guide [228 KB] .

-Schools interested in organizing a cluster event request can submit a request online using IBIS.
+Schools interested in organizing a cluster event request can submit a request online.

 Regional workshops are held in major cities throughout the region, offering educators international networking opportunities within a face-to-face learning environment.
 The majority of the academic workshop titles are offered and new subjects are added each year.